robinnong/robinnong/README.md

 ### Hi there human 👋 I’m Robin, front-end developer passionate about design and the internet

 - 👩‍💻 In 2019, I chose to transition from a career in Architecture to tech.
-- 🔍 On the hunt for my first developer role.
 - 🌱 Currently learning <b>Vue, React and Gatsby+GraphQL</b>.
 Check out my recently updated repos for my progress.
-- 😄 Pronouns: She/her
 - ⚡ Outside of coding, I enjoy photography, painting, running and climbing 🧗‍♀️.

 Personal Portfolio ✨<a href="https://www.robinnong.com/">HERE</a>✨